argoproj-labs/hera/docs/examples/workflows/loops/json_payload_fanout.md

-This example shows how you can fan-out over a JSON dict payload, and let Hera match the arguments for you.
+This example shows how you can fan-out over a JSON payload (a JSON list of dicts), and let Hera match the arguments for you.

 === "Hera"